Ecotricity's domestic supply terms and conditions

 We’re Britain’s greenest energy company and we operate an ethical approach to everything we do, including pricing.
 We set our prices at a level that allows us to do our job of building new sources of green energy - as we seek to end the use of fossil fuels in the energy sector.

 If you are on one of our Fixed tariffs, your prices will not change at least until the end of your contract period.
 On our other tariffs too, we only change prices when we really need to.
 If we do change our prices, or any term of this contract that may significantly disadvantage you, we’ll make sure we give you reasonable notice of what changes we’re making.

 If you don’t accept the changes, and you choose to switch away, the changes won’t apply, as long as we receive notice from another supplier that you’re switching to them within 20 working days of the date that the changes are due to come into effect.

-If we object to you switching because you have a balance outstanding, you’ll need to settle your account within 30 working days of our objection or the changes will take effect.
+If we object to you switching because you have a balance outstanding or fees to pay, you’ll need to settle your account within 30 working days of our objection, or the changes will take effect.

 Getting You Started

 Here’s where we tell you how and when we’ll set up the contract for your energy Supply, and when your Supply will begin…

 Switching should be quick and easy, so your contract will start as soon as we’ve processed your request to switch to us – whether you join us over the phone, through our website, by post, or through a broker.

 We’ll always try to process your switch request within five working days of receiving it.
 That includes us contacting your current supplier to let them know you’re coming to us.
 You don’t need to tell them that you’re leaving – we’ll sort it for you.